digbmc/reactor-room/about.md

 author_profile: false
 classes: ['about']
 excerpt: >-
-  *The Reactor Room* is a digital installation that seeks to facilitate public engagement with the Chornobyl catastrophe and its history and mythology.
+  *The Reactor Room* is a digital installation that seeks to facilitate public engagement with the Chornobyl catastrophe and its history and mythology: on view at Bryn Mawr College (November 16, 2023 through May 31, 2024).
 It features work from students in Professor José Vergara’s course RUSSB220 Chornobyl taught at Bryn Mawr College (Fall 2023) and RUSS043 Chernobyl: Nuclear Narratives and the Environment at Swarthmore College (Spring 2020), as well as projects developed by the Bryn Mawr Digital Scholarship Summer Fellows (Summer 2023).
 header:
   overlay_image: /assets/images/exhibit-portraits.jpg
   overlay_filter: rgba(50,50,50,.5)